Capacity Building Help Strengthen Volunteer-involving Organizations

 Refers to activities that strengthen an organization’s ability to better fulfill its mission.
 These activities might include — strategic planning, updating its communications strategy, technology upgrades, operational improvements, board development, and improving its community and volunteer engagement.

-Tobi Johnson & Associates helps organizations build their capacity through a wise and targeted investment in their volunteer programming.
+Tobi Johnson & Associates helps organizations with building capacity through a wise and targeted investment in their volunteer programming.
 We help organizations identify and replace ineffective volunteer management approaches with research-based practices that have proven success.

 We know that an investment in volunteerism can reap rewards.
 Read what others are saying: